lucuma/Clay/README.md

 ## Not just for HTML

-Clay can automatically compiles Less, Sass, CleverCSS & CoffeeScript files.
-(Less and CoffeeScript has to be installed in node first).
+Clay can automatically compiles Less, Sass, CleverCSS & CoffeeScript files directly from your `static` dir (Less and CoffeeScript has to be installed in node first).

 ## How to install